Towards a Science of Scaling Agent Systems: Agent Systems and Tasks

 \begin{itemize} \item \textbf{Sequential Interdependence}: Later actions depend on earlier observations; a one-shot policy cannot achieve high reward. \item \textbf{Partial Observability}: Critical state information is hidden and must be acquired through active querying or tool use. \item \textbf{Adaptive Strategy Formation}: The policy must update internal beliefs based on new evidence obtained through interaction. \end{itemize}

-Benchmarks lacking these conditions (e.g., GSM8K, MMLU) evaluate static reasoning rather than agentic capabilities.\footnote{We note that ``agentic'' is defined relative to current model capabilities.
-For instance, GSM8K could be posed as agentic by providing calculator tools, though current LLMs do not \emph{require} such scaffolding.
-Conversely, tasks that are agentic today (e.g., SWE-Bench) may become solvable via single-shot inference as models improve.
-Our evaluation focuses on tasks that \emph{currently} require multi-step interaction for non-trivial performance.}
+Benchmarks lacking these conditions (e.g., GSM8K, MMLU) evaluate static reasoning rather than agentic capabilities.
+(We note that ``agentic'' is defined relative to current model capabilities: GSM8K could be posed as agentic by providing calculator tools, though current LLMs do not \emph{require} such scaffolding; conversely, tasks that are agentic today, such as SWE-Bench, may become solvable via single-shot inference as models improve.
+Our evaluation focuses on tasks that \emph{currently} require multi-step interaction for non-trivial performance.)

 \paragraph{Why Environment Feedback Matters.} Real-world deployments such as coding assistants, financial analysts, and embodied robots operate under uncertainty and non-stationarity.
 Tasks solvable by direct prompting measure linguistic knowledge, whereas agentic benchmarks evaluate the process of intelligence: exploration, adaptation, and coordination.
 Hence, our benchmarks are chosen such that (i) base LLMs perform poorly in single-shot mode, and (ii) non-trivial performance requires multi-step environment interaction.